iasx/theory/Types.md

 ```
 > *grid, frame, dataframe*
 - Structure of rows and columns, combining features of both arrays and objects.
-- Table has *schema* or *header* - base class that describes it's structure, and *data* - array that contains instances of the schema.
+- Table has *schema* or *header* - base class that describes structure of its elements, and *data* - array that contains instances of the schema.
 - Row `Table[2] → {A: b, B: e, C: i}` is the specific instance of schema.
 - Column `Table[A] → [a,d,g]` is the array of all values of a specific field.